 Johnson & Wales University is a highly-respected institution with a demonstrated history of success in helping students achieve their educational and professional goals.
-In addition, the JWU College of Online Education is regionally accredited by the New England Association of Schools & Colleges (NEASC) and offers a broad range of online degree programs to meet the needs of your workforce.
+In addition, the JWU College of Online Education is regionally accredited by the New England Commission of Higher Education (NECHE) and offers a broad range of online degree programs to meet the needs of your workforce.

 - The online delivery format is flexible yet rigorous in academic content and lets your employees learn while meeting all of their obligations to work, family, and the other demands of life.